 Daily fees will be collected by the Market Manager or an employee of Poplar Grove Foundation, Inc. each market Wednesday.
 However, vendors are encouraged to pay daily fees on the first Wednesday of the month, i.e. the first Wednesday in May, a vendor may choose to pay the daily fees for all of the month of May.

 All vendors shall receive a receipt of payment with each exchange of money, and should notify the Market Manager or Executive Director immediately if a receipt was not issued.

 Alternative payment schedules: Vendors may petition in writing for an amended payment schedule to the market manager before the next monthly payment cycle.

-6. Meetings: The annual meeting of the AM vendor membership shall be held on the grounds of Poplar Grove Foundation, Inc. The date and time will be designated by the market manager and Executive Director.
+6. Meetings: The annual meeting of the upcoming season shall be held on the grounds of Poplar Grove Foundation, Inc. The date and time will be designated by the Market Manager and Executive Director.
 The annual meeting shall be held in the first quarter of the calendar year.

 7. Market Management/Governance: The Executive Director, with the assistance of the market manager, shall have general supervision and control of the affairs of the farmers’ market and may adopt any such rules and regulations for the management and administration of the market as deemed proper and consistent with the laws of the State of North Carolina and the mission and vision of Poplar Grove Foundation, Inc.